 While I likely would have been very happy starting a technology career after finishing at the University of Miami, I decided to pursue a PhD in Atmospheric Science at Rutgers University.
 I was drawn in by climate modeling.
 How cool is it that by writing code you can get statistics on current and future climate?
 In particular, I have fond memories of creating "idealized worlds" - essentially drawing my own continents - in a simple climate model and watching what happened.
 Unfortunately, abstract research doesn't always pay the bills.

 I finished my degree and spent a year as a postdoctoral researcher cobbling together some scientific software to help with data analysis.
-In the process, I realized I loved writing the code but just didn't have much of a passion for doing scientific data analysis anymore.
+In the process, I realized I loved writing the code and pouring through statistics but just didn't have much of a passion for the science anymore.
 I also surprised myself and married another PhD student, which made the prospect of constantly moving between the somewhat limited locations of employment in my field as often as each year even more unappealing.
-These factors led me to finally "flip the switch" and become a web developer, and I often wonder why I didn't do that sooner.
+These factors led me to finally "flip the switch" and start a career in technology, and I often wonder why I didn't do that sooner.
 (I did meet my wife, her cat, and some of my best friends because of graduate school, so it was worth it in the end!)

 1) Wait, you have a PhD?
 Why are you doing web development?